Beef Fry / Beef Pepper Fry / Nadan Kerala Beef Fry

 Please do try my Pork Pepper Fry and Duck Pepper Roast which are equally appealing.
 Pepper is my favourite spice as it brings the perfect flavour and spice to the dish and has many health benefits.
 It is a good source of minerals, aids in digestion and has anti-inflammatory properties.
 You might have noticed that I use this ‘super spice’ in most of my recipes.
 You will love the Easy Chicken roast, Pepper chicken recipes and also the vegetable dishes like Mushroom Pepper fry, Kaya Ularthiyathu, Kadachakka Mappas, Koorkka Mezhukkupuratti and Mung Dal fry, which has Pepper in it.

-In Kerala, beef fry is best enjoyed with Parotta, Rice or tapioca.
+In Kerala, beef fry is best enjoyed with Parotta, Rice and Lime pickle or tapioca.
 Nadan Beef fry preparation varies from region to region.
 This recipe is from my original collection- tested and modified, time and again, to give you the perfect Beef Fry recipe.
 Hope you all will try and let me know how it turned out for you.
 I will be posting more new recipes as soon as I get into my normal schedule.
 For now, enjoy the Kerala style Beef Fry.

 Ingredients for Kerala Beef Fry: